fredxinfan/heroku-buildpack-terragrunt/README.md

 # heroku-buildpack-terragrunt
-Install Terragrunt on Heroku dynos with Linuxbrew
+Install Terraform and Terragrunt in a Heroku app